convos-chat/convos/blog/_posts/2019-11-24-convos-one-point-two.md

 ## Shortcut for getting to conversation settings

 Tired of moving all over the screen to get to the connection or conversation settings?
-There used to be a hidden feature where you could click on the
+You can click on the icon next to the conversation name to get to the settings.

 <a href="/public/screenshots/2019-11-24-settings-shortcut.jpg"><img src="/public/screenshots/2019-11-24-settings-shortcut.jpg" alt="Picture of Convos settings shortcut"></a>

+(Clicking on the conversation title and the "sliders" icon still works)

 ## Moving onwards